-Key audit matter How was the matter addressed in our audit The Entity is obliged to carry out major maintenance activities on its highway concessions, as well as to carry out improvements to the infrastructure, as established in the concession agreement with the Mexican Government.
+The Entity is obliged to carry out major maintenance activities on its highway concessions, as well as to carry out improvements to the infrastructure, as established in the concession agreement with the Mexican Government.
 The Entity recognizes a provision for improvement and maintenance of road infrastructure equals to the amount of the projection of the cost at present value of the improvement and maintenance to be carried out by type of repair and road section.
-The balance of this provision as of December 31, 2021 is \$6,092,523 .
+The balance of this provision as of December 31, 2022, is \$6,064,421.
 The assumptions used by the Entity's management for the determination of this provision mainly comprise the estimated amounts of improvement and major maintenance determined by an external expert hired by the Entity, inflation rates, discount rate and the judgment involved by the Entity to determine the provision.

 We identify that the determination of the calculation of the provision for improvement and maintenance of the Entity's road infrastructure is a key audit matter because it involves significant judgments and estimates that have a material impact on operating result and the financial situation of the Entity.

+How was the matter addressed in our audit

-The main procedures we performed to address this key audit issue included the following: We obtained an understanding of the obligations included within the concession agreements for the maintenance of the highway concessions.
-We obtained an understanding of the internal control of the Entity and its process for the determination and maintenance of road infrastructure, evaluating the correct design and implementation of key controls.
-We evaluated the skills and objectivity of the external expert hired by management to determine the estimated amounts of maintenance.
-We evaluated the reasonableness of the discount and inflation rates used, comparing them with external information.
-We involved our specialists who assisted us in evaluating the reasonableness of the unit costs used in determining the amounts of improvement and maintenance expenses compared to market prices.
-We compared the disbursements made by the Entity throughout the year, corresponding to improvement and maintenance of road infrastructure with regard to those estimated by external expert, to identify exceptions.
-We evaluated the completeness and accuracy of the information used by the Entity to determine the provision of road infrastructure improvement and maintenance.
+The main procedures we performed to address this key audit issue included the following:

+- We obtained an understanding of the obligations included within the concession agreements for the maintenance of the highway concessions. - We obtained an understanding of the internal control of the Entity and its process for the determination and maintenance of the provision for improvement and maintenance of road infrastructure, evaluating the correct design and implementation of key controls. - We evaluated the skills and objectivity of the external expert hired by management to determine the estimated amounts of maintenance. - We evaluated the reasonableness of the discount and inflation rates used, comparing them with external information. - We involved our specialists who assisted us in evaluating the reasonableness of the unit costs used in determining the amounts of improvement and maintenance expenses compared to market prices. - We compared the disbursements made by the Entity throughout the year, corresponding to improvement and maintenance of road infrastructure with regard to those estimated by external expert, to identify exceptions. - We evaluated the completeness and accuracy of the information used by the Entity to determine the provision of road infrastructure improvement and maintenance. - •We analyzed the adequacy of disclosures and presentation in the financial statements.